pbachorec/project-DE2/README.md

 The project’s key features include the ability to monitor data on solar radiation, energy output, and efficiency, automatically optimize the panel's orientation using the servo motor, display current values on the OLED screen, and ensure simple construction through the use of a breadboard.

 # Hardware description
+The hardware setup for this project is built around the Arduino Uno platform.
+It processes sensor data, controls the servo motor, and communicates with the OLED display.
+The components are connected using a breadboard for easy prototyping and wiring.
+The solar panel is used to simulate energy generation and provides real-time data for monitoring and analysis.
+Its position is adjusted by a servo motor.
+An OLED display is integrated into the system to present data, including current, voltage, and the panel's orientation.
+The display uses the I2C communication protocol.
+To measure energy consumption or output, a current sensor (ACS712) is employed.
+This sensor provides real-time current readings, which are processed by the Arduino for monitoring and optimization purposes.
+A joystick is included in the system to enable manual control of the panel's position if needed.